Holidays, Celebrations, and Observances Guidance

 - Santa Claus photo events at markets, malls, and other retail operations are not subject to the PEI Vax Pass program, unless Santa Claus is visiting an event or activity already subject to the PEI Vax Pass program.

-- Santa and children should maintain physical distancing and wear non-medical masks.
+- Santa and children must maintain physical distancing and wear masks.

-- Physical distancing should be maintained in line-ups to meet Santa.
+- Physical distancing must be maintained in line-ups to meet Santa.

 - Records for contact tracing are not required.